Are These The 13 Best Tiny Croatia Villages And Towns?

 Well, the town’s main feature is that it’s the birthplace of Josip Broz Tito, the army commander who later became the founder of communist Yugoslavia.
 The house where Tito was born, nothing fancier than a basic peasant home, was converted into a museum during his lifetime.
 In the decades after his death, the surrounding buildings were renovated and reconstructed.
 It’s also considered to be the best museum village anywhere in Croatia.

 Now, the town of Kumrovec is a superb example of what a 20th-century Zagorje village looked like.
-As it’s called, the Ethnological Museum encompasses eighteen historic village buildings, with permanent exhibits displaying artifacts and furniture.
+The Ethnological Museum, as it’s called, encompasses eighteen historic village buildings, with permanent exhibits displaying artifacts and furniture.

 Stone village of Skrip